Estherc-ai/-nq-case-studies/README.md

 **1-SD Note:**
 Price opened above the 1-SD boundary.
 The level that acted as support during the overnight grind becomes resistance on the way back down.
 Each pullback to 1-SD gets rejected — retail trapped buyers are selling into the bounce trying to exit.

+The 1-Standard Deviation (1-SD) baseline plays an absolute pivotal role because it represents the mathematical boundary of normal intraday volatility expected by market-maker pricing algorithms.
+In a Condition 1-B regime, because dealers slowly prepared their inventory overnight, the 1-SD line marks the exact zone where their long futures hedges become fully optimized and fully operational, transforming it into a heavy structural inflection point.
+The 1-SD baseline serves as the ultimate dividing line for the opening trap; in a Condition 1-B setup, market makers use the space between the 1-SD line and the London High as a liquidity vacuum to capture late retail momentum breakout chasers.
+Trade Plan: Do not chase breakouts above the 1-SD line; instead, watch the opening drive spike into this zone, look for IV to halt and flatten as dealer algorithms stop buying futures, and execute your mean-reversion short trade.

 **Identification:**
 - Overnight candles are small and tight
 - Price drifted up steadily over several hours